Co-Designing with Nature: The “Do-Nothing” Approach to Permaculture

 Harvesting celery seeds

-Permaculture is often described as “permanent agriculture,” an umbrella term that includes various philosophies, methodologies, and practices aimed at creating sustainable, self-sufficient ecosystems.
-When you think of permaculture, what images and thoughts come to mind?
+Permaculture is often described as “permanent agriculture,” an umbrella term encompassing various philosophies, methodologies, and practices aimed at creating sustainable, self-sufficient ecosystems.
+When you think of permaculture, what images come to mind?

-Do you see rows of weed-free heirloom vegetables covered in sugar cane mulch?
-A mandala garden full of vibrant flowers, or manmade swales on a mountainside filled with banana trees?
+Do you picture rows of weed-free heirloom vegetables, carefully mulched with sugar cane?
+A mandala garden bursting with vibrant flowers?
+Or perhaps manmade swales on a mountainside filled with banana trees?

 While these are all valid expressions of permaculture and organic farming, they don’t fully align with my approach.

-Inspired by the works and philosophies of Masanobu Fukuoka and Baskar Save ji and the teachings of Mother Nature, I practice what is known as the “do-nothing” way.
+Inspired by the works and philosophies of Masanobu Fukuoka, Baskar Save Ji, and my understanding of plant life, I practice what is often called the “do-nothing” way.
 But what does “do-nothing” really mean?

-Do nothing designs reflect the goal of reducing energy expenditure and creating a food forest, where fruits, vegetables, native plants, ornamentals, and even certain weeds coexist, creating a thriving ecosystem.
+“Do-nothing” designs reflect the goal of reducing energy expenditure while creating a food forest, where fruits, vegetables, native plants, ornamentals, and even certain weeds coexist in harmony.
 While individual crop yields may be smaller, the overall variety and abundance are far greater.
-I have found that this diversity not only enriches the local ecology but also enhances the nutrition and flavour of the food grown.
+This diversity not only enriches the local ecology but also enhances the nutrition and flavour of the food.

 At the heart of this method is observation.
-By carefully watching the sun’s path, weather patterns, and seasonal changes, we can learn the rhythms and behaviours of the land.
-These insights inform the design, allowing us to work with nature rather than against it.
+By attentively watching the sun’s path, weather patterns, and seasonal changes, we begin to learn the rhythms and behaviours of the land.
+These insights shape the design, allowing us to work with the plants, rather than against them.

 So how do we begin?